-It is so cold that it can cause severe frostbite upon contact with the skin.
-Keep dry ice out of reach of children and animals.
+Dry ice is extremely cold with a temperature of -109°F and must be handled with caution.
+Dry ice can cause severe frostbite upon contact to the skin, and do internal damage if ingested or inhaled.
+Keep dry ice out of the reach of children and animals.

 Risk of Exposure